mmbman/Katagiri/1987-05-23-Karma-in-Buddhism.md

 Or [personality also includes] custom, habit, and also individual character.
 Or heredity.
 And also memories.

-What is personality?
 We say *personality* simply, but what is personality?
 [It is] working in your everyday life in a very complicated way, because it includes many things.

 So from this point, what is your everyday life?
 You always understand who you are, [and] who they are – you evaluate yourself, and you are critical toward others, critical towards the present situation, by which you always create anger, hatred, fighting, and many things.
 What is your place in life?
 How do you understand it?